Common Law Over Period of Time Injuries Policy

 - one mandatory final offer.

-We do not waive our right to rely on relevant provisions of both the WorkCover Queensland Act 1996 and the Act with respect to limitation, liability or quantum matters.
+WorkCover does not waive its right to rely on relevant provisions of both the WorkCover Queensland Act 1996 and the Act with respect to limitation, entitlement (including threshold), liability or quantum matters.

 Where the OPT claim is statute barred or partly statute barred WorkCover will reserve its rights to rely on the Limitation of Actions Act 1974 and follow the applicable steps as set out in our limitation period policy.